-Given under my hand and the seal of the Court, this , 20 .
+Given under my hand and the seal of the of $\ensuremath{\mbox{, }}\xspace 20$ .
+Court, this day

 (Signature and T itle of Office)

 (Seal)

-XLIX - Warrant of Commitment of Person admitted (section 355) to Bail Accused To the Officer in charge of the Prison at • • or show any sufficie him, and the sam ble property of his, the bond and by the penalty he Sultan and has, on due nt cause why he cannot be This is to authorise and require you, the said into your custody versafely in prison for the said [term of imprison with an indorsement certifying the manner of the said indorsement certification in the said in the said indorsement certification in the said in the said indorsement certification in the said indorsement certification in the said in the said indorsement certification in the said in the said indorsement certification in the said - Given under my hand and the seal of the of $\ensuremath{\mbox{, }} 20$.
+XLIX - Warrant of Commitment of Person admitted (section 355) to Bail Accused To the Officer in charge of the Prison at • • or show any sufficie him, and the sam ble property of his, the bond and by the penalty he Sultan and has, on due nt cause why he cannot be This is to authorise and require you, the said into your custody versafely in prison for the said [term of imprison with an indorsement certifying the manner of the said indorsement certification in the said in the said indorsement certification in the said indorsement cert - Given under my hand and the seal of the of $\ensuremath{\mbox{, }} 20$ .
 Court, this day (Signature and T itle of Office) (Seal)